MetPX/sarracenia/doc/sr3.1.rst

 In MetPX-Sarracenia, each post is published under a certain topic.
 The log line starts with '[INFO]', followed by the **topic** of the post.
 Topics in *AMQP* are fields separated by dot.
-The complete topic starts with a topicPrefix (see option), version *V02*, followed by a subtopic (see option) here the default, the file path separated with dots *data.shared.products.foo*.
+Note that MQTT topics use a slash (/) as the topic separator.
+The complete topic starts with a topicPrefix (see option), version *v03*, followed by a subtopic (see option) here the default, the file path separated with dots *data.shared.products.foo*.

 The second field in the log line is the message notice.
 It consists of a time stamp *20150813161959.854*, and the source URL of the file in the last 2 fields.